-The market for fluoride-free toothpaste is growing with products which are marketed as "natural"; however, it is well known that toothpaste without fluoride does not prevent dental caries when compared to fluoride toothpaste41.
+The market for fluoride-free toothpaste is growing with products that are marketed as "natural"; however, it is well known that toothpaste without fluoride does not prevent dental caries when compared to fluoride toothpaste41.
 In addition, all the Nordic countries respective dental organisations recommend that both adults and children use fluoride toothpaste for a caries preventing effect.
 Studies have shown that hydroxyapatite is capable of protecting against caries to the same extent as fluoride42, and a few products with this alternative are available on the market.
-Therefore, it is required that toothpaste and mouthwash must include fluoride to ensure performance of the products.
+There are currently no recommendations for the content of hydroxyapatite in toothpaste, however for fluoride the following national recommendations apply: